 The information contained in the Organizational Database (ODB) is provided for informational purposes only.
 There is no implied endorsement by NORD.
 NORD does not promote or endorse participation in any specific organization.
 The information is subject to change without notice.
 Every effort is made to ensure that the details for each entry are as current as possible.

-TEXGENE - Texas Genetics Network
+TEXGENE - Texas Genetics Network (Deleted)

 UTHSCA - Dept. of Pediatrics

 San Antonio, TX 78284-7802